 The Perks of Streamlined B2B Payment Processing

-“The biggest benefit of capturing your B2B payment data is that it can lead to an increase in working capital especially when you analyze areas like days inventory outstanding, days sales outstanding, and days payable outstanding.
+“The biggest benefit of capturing your e-payment data is that it can lead to an increase in working capital especially when you analyze areas like days inventory outstanding, days sales outstanding, and days payable outstanding.
 Constantly monitoring those three figures will help you discover where improvements can be made, and that is what will free up your working capital.”

 Here’s how eInvoicing works.
 After invoices are entered into the system, they are automatically coded and assigned to the appropriate invoice approval workflow. eInvoicing allows AP specialists and approvers to electronically review all invoice details and see where the invoice is in the approval process. eInvoicing also allows your administrator to set up automated approval reminders to encourage leaders to approve ASAP to avoid late payment fees.
 According to studies, 13% of surveyed PayStream Advisor respondents say the biggest benefit of AP automation is the reduction in late payments and interest.
-With automation, your employees will be able to focus on assessing data instead of explaining late B2B payments and fees to leadership.
+With automated bill payments, your employees will be able to focus on assessing data instead of explaining late B2B payments and fees to leadership.

 Finding the right solution to the late payment problem can be tricky.
 With all of the FinTech buzz, it’s hard to determine what technology is best.
 If you’re not sure where to start, answering some of these questions can help.

 - How often does your accounts payable department make late payments?

 - How much money is wasted in late fees and interest?